MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 6. After the data is queried, close the query builder pane to see the meeting list, and then to help train the model for auto-categorization of the whole dataset:

-   * Select a category, select all meetings in the list by selecting the check box next to **Start Date**, and then select **Apply** to add these meetings to that category.
+   * Select a category, select all meetings in the list by selecting the check box next to **Subject**, and then select **Apply** to add these meetings to that category.
    * Or select a category, individually select the check box next to a good sample of related meetings, and then select **Apply** to add them to that category.

       ![Assign a category to an uncategorized meeting](./images/pexp-categorize.png)